-In 1999, Pierre Lavoie launched the first Défi Pierre Lavoie in Saguenay–Lac-Saint-Jean in order to raise awareness in his region about lactic acidosis, the illness which took two of his children from him, and raise funds for research.
-He cycled alone over 650 km in 24 hours on an itinerary around the Saguenay–Lac-Saint-Jean region.
+In 1999, Pierre Lavoie held the first Défi Pierre Lavoie in Saguenay–Lac-Saint-Jean to raise awareness in his region about lactic acidosis, the illness that took two of his children from him, and to raise funds for medical research.
+He cycled 650 km alone in 24 hours on a route that encircled the Saguenay–Lac-Saint-Jean region.

-Fais ton kilomètre avec Pierre was a resounding success:
+Fais ton kilomètre avec Pierre another resounding success

-In 2005, as he was giving conferences in schools, Pierre noticed the keen interest students took in his Défi.
-This gave him the idea to join together with schools in order to create the activity Fais ton kilomètre avec Pierre.
-This activity, which was launched within the framework of the fourth edition of the Défi Pierre Lavoie, enabled young people to join Pierre as he passed through their municipality, in the middle of the day or night, to ride for a magical and unforgettable kilometre.
-To get ready for this activity, young people had to enter their school and commit to doing three 15-minute sessions of physical activity per week for a month.
+In 2005, while giving talks in schools, Pierre noticed the keen interest students had in his Défi.
+This gave him the idea to work with schools to create the activity Fais ton kilomètre avec Pierre.
+This activity, launched as part of the fourth edition of the Défi Pierre Lavoie, enabled young people to bike with Pierre as he passed through their municipality, in the middle of the day or night, and experience a magical, unforgettable kilometre.
+To prepare for this activity, the children had to enroll their school and commit to doing three 15-minute sessions of physical activity per week for a month.

-Forty schools entered, 6,300 young people participated and over 235,000 15-minute periods of physical activity were recorded.
-This all occurred without any advertisements promoting the event.
+Forty schools enrolled, 6,300 students participated, and over 235,000 15-minute periods of physical activity were recorded.
+This all occurred without any advertising to promote the event.

 Taking the dream to new heights

 The first edition in 2008-2009 was an instant success.
 As part of the Get Up and Move! contest in May, students and their families accumulated 16,970,866 energy cubes.
-In addition, the 1,000-km event was applauded throughout Quebec.
+In addition, The 1,000 KM event was much-admired all across Québec.

 For its second edition in 2009-2010, the Grand défi Pierre Lavoie rallied even more schools and pupils, who accumulated 22 million energy cubes—5 million more than the previous year!
 And the number of teams registered for The 1,000 KM event increased from 90 to 150!